math4tots-misc/dbin/README.md

     // together with 'dbin::Expr', you can dynamically
     // specify the length of array types based on
-    // input seen earlier in the data. let spec = Spec::en(vec![
+    // input seen earlier in the data.
+    // NOTE: 'en' is short for 'enum' and 'st' is short
+    // for 'struct'.
+    // 'en' creates a spec that chooses from a list of
+    // alternatives, and
+    // 'st' creates a spec that requires a heterogeneous
+    // list of specs to be parsed in sequence. let spec = Spec::en(vec![
         ("big", Spec::st(vec![
             Spec::be_magic_u64(1234),